Best over 50 career changes

 Starting a second career

 There are some professions that are better suited to a late start than others.
 Ideally, you want to choose a new career path that will allow you to utilise some of the skills you’ve already honed and that doesn’t require several years of study.
-MNS Money has put together a list of 10 different jobs that take these factors into consideration.
+Chron has put together a list of some different jobs that take these factors into consideration.
 It suggests making the most of your experience by becoming a career coach, seeing some more of the world as a tour guide or unleashing your creativity as a ghost-writer.

 Chron has also chosen a few of the best professions to consider when you’re looking for a second career.
 Its top picks include a career in the fine arts or entering home health care.
 Many people find that when they’re looking for a change in career, they have different priorities to the ones they had when they first entered the job market.
 This means that philanthropic or community-based roles tend to be particularly popular, offering a rewarding experience as well as financial benefits.